-Leisa Butts is the survivorship coordinator at the Bronson Battle Creek (BBC) Cancer Care Center.
+Leisa Butts is the survivorship coordinator at Bronson Cancer Center - Battle Creek.
 Her role is to walk beside patients on their cancer journey and help them plan for life after treatment.
-The BBC Cancer Care Center is recognized by the Joint Commission with the Gold Seal of Approval.
+Bronson Cancer Center - Battle Creek is recognized by the Joint Commission with the Gold Seal of Approval.
 This means it meets national standards for quality of care, so you can trust you’re getting the best possible cancer care.

 An estimated 15.5 million cancer survivors are currently living in the United States.
 That number is expected to grow to over 20.3 million by 2026.
 While I wish that millions of people didn’t have to fight cancer, the good news is that survival rates are improving.
 According to the National Cancer Institute, an average of 67 percent of those diagnosed become cancer survivors as deaths from cancer have dropped 26 percent since 1991.

 There are two key factors in beating cancer: Finding cancer early and getting high quality, comprehensive treatment.
 After treatment, having support and making healthy lifestyle choices are also extremely important when getting back to “normal” day-to-day life.
 This is where cancer survivorship starts.

 What is Cancer Survivorship?

 During treatment, patients are focused on their cancer journey.
 They are meeting regularly with their oncologist and are receiving ongoing treatment.
 When this ends, however, activity slows and the waiting begins.
 Many survivors say this phase of cancer can be one of the most difficult times.

 At Bronson Cancer Center, we recognize the emotional toll of living with, through and beyond cancer—and we’re here to help.
 We offer emotional, spiritual, medical and financial support services throughout treatment.
 We also work to help patients plan their “new normal” when treatment ends.